By Carole Mortimer

 For several years the show at Olympia enjoyed much success and social esteem.
 It was closed down during The First World War and between the World Wars suffered from economic instability and, as the horse became more widely replaced by the combustion engine, a decline in attendances.

 In 1939 the last International Horse Show was held at Olympia although was then resurrected in 1947 at White City.
-However in December 1972, the excitement of a horse show returned to London when like Reginald Heaton, Raymond Brooks-Ward decided to bring a horse show back to Olympia.
+However in December 1972, the excitement of a horse show returned to London when Reginald Heaton and Raymond Brooks-Ward decided to bring a horse show back to Olympia.
 Olympia – The London International Horse Show has since become a highlight of the equestrian calendar.